AndreaRinaldi1/Lorenzo-il-Magnifico/README.md

 - Take a card from the available ones shown into the towers.
 You will, then, be asked the name of the card you want to take, the family member you want to exploit for this action and if you want to increment its value by paying servants.
 If you want to know the cost of a card, before deciding to take it, you can answer "askcost" to the first question.
 - Go to one of the available spaces (listed above) on the game board and, just like before, you will be asked which family member you want to use and if you want to increment its value.
 - In case you are not able to exploit any kind of action (e.g. you only have the neutral family member availabe and you don't have servants to increment its value) you can skip.
-- Play and Ativate a Leader card (this action is labelled as Special Action and it will be asked at the end of every turn anyway).
+- Play, discard or activate a Leader card (this action is labelled as Special Action and it will be asked at the end of every turn anyway).
 After that, you will also be able to do an usual action, of course.
 Just like what happens with the action of taking a card, you can also ask what is the cost for playing a leader, by typing "askLeaderCost".

 If you are hungry for more information, you can also have a look at the excommunications you received and the current status of you leaders, if they are either played or active, both, or any of the two.